NitorCreations/nameless-deploy-tools/README.md

 Nameless deploy tools are a set of tools to implement a true Infrastructure As Code workflow with various cloud infrastructure management tools.
-Currently supported tools are CloudFormation, AWS CDK, Serverless Framework and Terraform.
+Currently supported tools are CloudFormation, AWS CDK, Serverless Framework, Terraform, Azure Resource Manager (with a YAML syntax) and Bicep.

 ## Why Nameless?